Home

 Katharyn "Kate" (Purinton) Haller Tower was born in 1873 in or near Independence, Preston County, WV, the daughter of Thomas and Matilda "Tillie" (Hanshaw) Purinton.

-Kate's first husband was Charles Haller (1873- ? ).
-They were married in 1894.
-They had at least one son, Karl W. Haller.
+Kate's first husband was Charles William Haller (1873- ? ).
+They were married in 1894, when both bride and groom were age 21.

 Circa 1902 and 1908, the Hallers resided in New York City.
 Kate's sister and brother in law, Helen and Michael H. Liady, also lived in New York in that era.
 One of their addresses is believed to have been 1253 Amsterdam Avenue.